 Electronic Contracts and E-Signatures: Complying With ESIGN and the UETA, Interplay With the UCC

-This CLE webinar will examine recent legal trends and developments regarding e-signatures and electronic contracts.
-The panel will also review and discuss the nuts and bolts of the typical, yet evolving, legal and practical issues, including the authentication of e-signatures; the admissibility of electronic contracts and e-signatures in litigation; and the implications of the Electronic Signatures in Global and National Commerce (ESIGN) Act, Uniform Electronic Transactions Act (UETA) and UCC for parties contracting via electronic means.
+The panel will also review and discuss the nuts and bolts of the typical, yet evolving, legal and practical issues, including the authentication of e-signatures; the admissibility of electronic contracts and e-signatures in litigation; and the implications of the Electronic Signatures in Global and National Commerce (ESIGN) Act, Uniform Electronic Transactions Act (UETA), and UCC for parties contracting via electronic means.

 - Electronic contracts and e-signatures: what are they?

 - Implications of ESIGN, UETA, UCC for electronic contracts, including for electronic promissory notes and electronic negotiable instruments

 - Relevant case law and regulatory developments